-Frisch's original solution for analysis of the demand for sugar is of this generalized Gorman polar form.
+Frisch's original demand function for sugar is of this generalized Gorman polar form, with sugar excluded from the price index $A(\mathbf{p})$ .

 In the 1960' and 1970's, a variety of econometric demand systems were proposed, many derived from specifications of expenditure or indirect utility functions.
-A number of these econometric demand systems were developed at Berkeley by students working under me and my colleagues Dale Jorgenson and Robert Hall.
-Erwin Diewert developed one of the first, in 1963, from a cost function that was quadratic in square roots of prices; see, for example, Diewert (1971), Blackorby and Diewert (1979).
+Important early contributions were the direct and indirect addilog systems of Houthakker (1960), and the CES form of Arrow-Chenery-Minhas-Solow (1961).
+A number of econometric demand systems were developed at Berkeley by students working with me and my colleagues Dale Jorgenson and Robert Hall.
+In 1963, Erwin Diewert proposed a Generalized Leontief cost function that was quadratic in square roots of prices; see Diewert (1971), Blackorby and Diewert (1979).
 I pointed out that this system could be interpreted as a second-order Taylor's expansion of any smooth cost function, so that it had the nice property that at the approximation point it could reproduce all the own and cross-price elasticities of the original.
 We named this the flexible functional form property, and it became one of the criteria guiding subsequent developments.
-Dale Jorgenson and Larry Lau devised the translog system, another flexible functional form; see Christensen-Jorgenson-Lau (1975).
-Another major contribution to the specification of demand systems, influenced by both the Berkeley tradition and by Terance Gorman, was the Almost Ideal Demand System proposed by Angus Deaton and John Muellbauer (1980ab).
+Dale Jorgenson and Larry Lau devised the translog system, another flexible functional form that generalized the Houthakker indirect addilog system; see Christensen-Jorgenson-Lau (1975).
+Another major contribution to the specification of demand systems, influenced by both the Berkeley tradition and by Terance Gorman, was the Almost Ideal Demand System proposed by Angus Deaton and John Muellbauer (1980ab), with the indirect utility function and demand functions whose expenditure shares are linear in logs of income and prices.
 This is a Gorman generalized polar form with translog committed expenditures and a Cobb-Douglas price index.
-While these models were derived from the theory of the individual consumer, they were typically applied to cross-section observations on individuals, or to market aggregates, by assuming a representative consumer.
-Except under special circumstances (see for example John Chipman and James Moore, 1980, 1990), this presumed homogeneous preferences, or in the later work of Dale Jorgenson, Larry Lau, and Tom Stoker (1980, 1997) and Arthur Lewbel (1992), observable and parameterizable preference heterogeneity.
+Zero degree homogeneity of (17) in income and prices requires the parameter restrictions $\gamma{kj} = \gamma{jk}$ , $\sum{k=1}^{n} \alpha_k = 1$ , $\sum{k=1}^{n} \beta_k = 1$ , and $\sum{k=1}^{n} \gamma{kj} = 0$ , and quasi-convexity restricts the (p,y) domain.
+In general, the parameters in (17) depend on r and can be functions of z.